-Tom came to Central from St. Charles, Mo.
+Tom came to Central from St. Charles, Missouri.
 He was active in student government while at Central and played varsity soccer for the Eagles.
 As a senior Tom was elected president of the Student Government Association.
-Upon graduation he entered law school at Northwestern University in Evanston, Ill., which then ranked as the number two law school in the United States.
-He currently practices corporate law in Chicago, Ill.
+Upon graduation he entered law school at Northwestern University in Evanston, Illinois, which then ranked as the number two law school in the United States.
+He currently practices corporate law in Chicago, Illinois.

 Mark H. Jones '00

 Mark came to Central to pursue his interest in debate and preparation for law school.
 An active member of Pi Gamma Mu and the Pre-Law Club, Mark found his calling in practical politics.
 Mark gained experience working on several political campaigns as an intern during his undergraduate career and found that he enjoyed the high-pressure world of campaign management.
 By the time he completed his studies in political science in 2000 Mark was already working full-time as a campaign coordinator for the Missouri Democratic party, where he went on to become Coordinator of the Missouri Senate Campaign Committee.

 Kristin came to Central from Bartlesville, Oklahoma to study political science and pursue her interest in public speaking and debate.
 In her time at Central Kristen was active in Pi Gamma Mu, Student Government and the pre-law club.
 Kristen ultimately graduated with a double major in communication studies and political science in 2001.
 As a senior she won the General Lewis M. Means Award for Excellence in the study of Political Science.
 In the fall 2001 Kristen entered law school at the University of Missouri-Columbia and earned her J.D. in 2004.
 After a brief tenure in private practice in Jefferson City Kristen is now serving as an Assistant Attorney General for Missouri.